 There is plenty to see at any time of the year – winter is best for seeing our resident kingfisher, in the spring and summer we see sand martins, common terns, and osprey, and in the autumn we see the amazing spectacle of tens of thousands of pink-footed geese at dawn and dusk.

-The visitor centre also has a small gift shop and coffee shop.
+The visitor centre also has a gift shop, a small coffee shop, and kids’ activities.

 Children – free